 How do you build a strong family?
-By paying attention not only to individual family members but to the family as a group.
+Building a strong family begins by paying attention not only to individual family members but to the family as a group.
 This is rarely done in the American home.
 But your success as a parent may depend upon it.

 A cooperative and interdependent family will not usually come into being if a parent centers most of his or her attention on individual kids when part or all of the family is together.
 A collection of people being herded in the same direction will not prosper and grow into the powerful family it could be.